Convenience store: 7-Eleven

-7-Eleven began the trend of convenience shops in Singapore when it opened its first shop in 1982 by Jardine Matheson Group, under a franchise agreement with Southland Corporation of the United States.
-Dairy Farm International Holdings acquired the chain from Jardine Matheson Group in 1989.
+7-Eleven began the trend of convenience shops in Singapore when it opened its first shop in 1982 by Jardines, under a franchise agreement with Southland Corporation of the United States.
+Dairy Farm International Holdings acquired the chain from Jardines in 1989.

 The number of 7-Eleven outlets continued to increase in 1984 while other chains were having difficulty expanding.
 One Plus was unable to expand due to the shortage of good sites.
 The original owners of the Myshop franchise, which had seven outlets, sold out to one of its suppliers due to a lack of demand.

 In 1985, 7-Eleven faced difficulty in finding favourable locations and failed to meet its one-shop-a-month target.
-The situation improved in 1986 with a new Housing Development Board (HDB) tendering system, which allowed 7-Eleven to secure shops without having to bid too high a price.
+The situation improved in 1986 with a new Housing & Development Board (HDB) tendering system, which allowed 7-Eleven to secure shops without having to bid too high a price.
 7-Eleven shops are open 24 hours a day, seven days a week, including Sundays and public holidays.
 This 24/7 policy was seen as the reason that gave 7-Eleven its edge over its competitors.

 In 1990, there was a rise in the number of shop thefts in 7-Eleven.
 The shoplifters were usually teenagers who stole small items such as chocolates, cigarettes and beer.
 In response to the increase in the number of thefts, 7-Eleven stepped up security measures, which successfully lowered the crime rate by 60%.